jamieweavis/afk/README.md

 ## ⚠️ Deprecated

-This project is deprecated as of 25/09/17 since macOS High Sierra now ships with a configurable hotkey to trigger the Lock Screen.
+This project is deprecated as of 25/09/17 since macOS 10.13 (High Sierra) now ships with a configurable hotkey to trigger the Lock Screen.
 AFK is a horribly bloated app to perform such a simple task anyway and was made more for fun than anything else.

 ---